 The Last Runs for Two Legends

-The Montreal Canadiens are the most successful team in hockey history and they were able to achieve so much greatness by having so many legends on the ice and behind the bench.
+The Montreal Canadiens are the most successful team in hockey history, and they were able to achieve so much greatness by having so many legends on the ice and behind the bench.
 Two such legends had their final taste of championship glory on this date.

-On May 11, 1968, head coach Toe Blake wins the Stanley Cup in his final game in Montreal.
+On May 11, 1968, head coach Toe Blake won the Stanley Cup in his final game in Montreal.
 The Canadiens beat the St. Louis Blues in Game 4 of the Stanley Cup Final to win their 15th championship in franchise history.
 Blake spent 13 seasons behind the Canadiens bench and won eight Stanley Cups.

 Orr’s power-play goal in the first period, in Game 6 of the Stanley Cup Final, was all the Bruins needed in a 3-0 win over the New York Rangers.
 For good measure, he assisted on both of Wayne Cashman’s third-period goals.
 Orr became just the fourth player in league history to score two Stanley Cup-winning goals in his career.

 Six years later, the Bruins beat the Philadelphia Flyers 6-3 to advance to the Stanley Cup Final.
 Peter McNab had a goal and four assists in the fifth and final game of the Semifinals series.
-The Bruins move to face the Canadiens in the Final for the second straight season.
+The Bruins moved on to face the Canadiens in the Final for the second straight season.
 Unfortunately, Montreal went on to beat them in six games.

-Potvin Comes Through
+Denis Potvin Comes Through

-On May 11, 1975, Potvin and Gerry Hart scored in the Islanders a 2-1 win over the Flyers, in Game 6 of the Stanley Cup Semifinals.
+On May 11, 1975, Potvin and Gerry Hart scored in the Islanders a 2-1 win over the Flyers in Game 6 of the Stanley Cup Semifinals.
 Glenn Resch made 28 saves to send the series back to Philadelphia, where the Flyers won to move on to their second straight Stanley Cup Final.

-Penguins Rule the Day
+Pittsburgh Penguins Rule the Day

-The Pittsburgh Penguins picked up three big Stanley Cup playoff wins on this date.
+The Penguins picked up three big Stanley Cup playoff wins on this date.
 On May 11, 1992, Jaromir Jagr scored twice, including the first-ever Penguins postseason penalty shot goal, in a 3-2 win over the Rangers, in Game 5 of the Patrick Division Final.

 Current Penguins’ head coach Mike Sullivan had a big night on May 11, 1995, while playing for the Calgary Flames.
-He scored a hat trick and added an assist in the Flames’ 9-2 beating of the San Jose Sharks, in Game 3 of the Western Conference Quarterfinals.
+He scored a hat trick and added an assist in the Flames’ 9-2 beating of the San Jose Sharks in Game 3 of the Western Conference Quarterfinals.
 Theoren Fleury picked up four assists on the night, as well.

-The following year, Jagr was up to his old tricks again in a 7-3 victory over the Rangers, in Game 5 of the Eastern Conference Semifinals.
+The following year, Jagr was up to his old tricks again in a 7-3 victory over the Rangers in Game 5 of the Eastern Conference Semifinals.
 He and Mario Lemieux each scored a hat trick in the series-clinching victory.
 Lemieux, who also had an assist, scored a goal in each period, while Jagr’s hat trick came with three second-period tallies.

-On May 11, 2013, Brooks Orpik scored in overtime to end the Islanders’ season with a 4-3 victory, in Game 6 of the Eastern Conference Quarterfinals.
-The goal was Orpik’s first postseason goal and it ended a goalless streak of 106 combined regular-season and playoff games.
+On May 11, 2013, Brooks Orpik scored in overtime to end the Islanders’ season with a 4-3 victory in Game 6 of the Eastern Conference Quarterfinals.
+The goal was Orpik’s first postseason goal, and it ended a goalless streak of 106 combined regular-season and playoff games.
 He had gone 77 playoff games without a goal, the third-most in NHL history.

 Odds & Ends

 The Flyers fired head coach Mike Keenan on May 11, 1988.
-He accumulated a four-year record of 190-102-28 with the Flyers, leading them to the Stanley Cup Final in 1985 and again in 1987.
+He accumulated a four-year record of 190-102-28 with the Flyers, leading them to the Stanley Cup Final in 1985 and 1987.
 He missed the playoffs in his other two seasons in Philadelphia.
 He was replaced by Paul Holmgren.

-Gary Shuchuk only scored two playoff goals in his NHL career and one of them came on May 11, 1993.
-He scored six and a half minutes into the second overtime to give the Los Angeles Kings a 4-3 win over the Canucks, in Game 5 of the Smythe Division Final.
+Gary Shuchuk only scored two playoff goals in his NHL career, and one of them came on May 11, 1993.
+He scored six and a half minutes into the second overtime to give the Los Angeles Kings a 4-3 win over the Canucks in Game 5 of the Smythe Division Final.
 At the time, this was the longest game in Kings’ franchise history.